eBork1/Projects-Exercises/docs/projects/portfolio.md

 ### MVP

-By default, the app should show off your projects and exercises in a clean and concise format, and be able to be re-arranged in the code to create different layouts
+By default, the app should show off your projects in a clean and concise format, and be able to be re-arranged in the code to create different layouts

 #### Wireframe